goossens/ObjectTalk/docs-src/guide/operators.md

 * **Unary operators** operate on a single target (such as -a).
-Unary prefix operators appear immediately before their target (such as !b), and unary postfix operators appear immediately after their target (such as c!).
+Unary prefix operators appear immediately before their target (such as !b), and unary postfix operators appear immediately after their target (such as c++).
 * **Binary operators** operate on two targets (such as 2 + 3) and are infix because they appear in between their two targets.
 * **Ternary operators** operate on three targets.
 Like C, ObjectTalk